tlestang/mastermind_UCLCDH/slides.md

 - Motivate it.
 - Make it part of the team's culture.

-# Software quality: a "nice to to have" ? {background-image="img/w19.jpg"}
+# Software quality: a "nice to have" ? {background-image="img/w19.jpg"}

 - Accelerates research.
 - Drives inclusion.